 Textile Thinking for Sustainable Materials | TTSM

-Textile Thinking for Sustainable Materials (TTSM) was an interdisciplinary and international networking project conceptualised and convened by Faith Kane and Rachel Philpott.
+Textile Thinking for Sustainable Materials (TTSM) was an interdisciplinary and international networking project conceptualised and convened by myself and Dr Rachel Philpott.
 It was supported by Loughborough University UK through the ‘Bridging the Gaps’ project, which was funded by the Engineering and Physical Sciences Research Council (EPSRC) UK.
 Researchers from across the UK and from Denmark with backgrounds in Textile Design, Industrial Design, Materials Science, Chemistry and Electronic Engineering participated.

 The project aimed to explore ways in which ‘textile thinking’ might inform the development of sustainable materials; alternative use of materials technologies in sustainable design; and applications of existing sustainable materials within new design contexts.
 The project focused around a two-day event, which was held at Loughborough University on 2nd – 3rd May 2012.
 It led to several publications and presentations that explore the notion of textile thinking within the context of design for sustainability including Textile Thinking for Sustainable Materials published in the Making Futures Journal, Volume 3 and Textile Thinking: a Flexible Connective Strategy for Problem Solving in Interdisciplinary Contexts.
 The project has also led to the establishment of several interdisciplinary research collaborations including a project on the use of textile dyes in solar cell technologies, which was supported by the Society of Dyers and Colorists.
 Project website - Textile Thinking for Sustainable Materials.